Tiny Case Study: A Mom Fights Eczema With Gut Health Insights

 But in a moment of desperation, Chloe decided to give it a try.
 “I just remember seeing eczema on his little forearms looking so painful one night in the bath,” Chloe recalls.
 “I pulled out my phone right there and bought a Tiny Health kit for both my kids.
 I figured, what can it hurt?
 I was at my wit’s end.”

-Carmen and Charlie’s results
+Charlie’s test results

 Carmen’s test results

-Chloe found the meeting with Tiny Health’s microbiome specialists especially helpful: “It was one of the best parts of the entire experience.
+Chloe found the session with Tiny Health’s microbiome specialists especially helpful: “It was one of the best parts of the entire experience.
 I got someone knowledgeable… and they walked me through each part of the results report and the corresponding action plan.
 I had hesitated to do the coaching at first, but I am so glad I did it.
 It was maybe one of the most valuable and insightful experiences I’ve ever had.”

 Celebrating the wins